-- CEC and Bioanalytical data The Safe Drinking Water Information System (SDWIS) is the appropriate database for reporting exceedances of CECs that are included in drinking water permits.
+- 2) Manage potable water facility monitoring data several types of data (e.g., CEC chemical specific data, bioanalytical data, and high-frequency process operational data) will be generated as part of the operations and monitoring of potable reuse projects.
+Current State Water Board data management systems/practices need to be updated to manage (i.e., collect, store, review, and report) the new data.
+A key piece of this data management and accessibility is having the data submitted in a machine-readable format (e.g., Microsoft ExcelTM) and uploaded into a database so the data can be easily accessed for review and analysis as described below. - CEC and Bioanalytical data The Safe Drinking Water Information System (SDWIS) is the appropriate database for reporting exceedances of CECs that are included in drinking water permits.
 However, this database is primarily for drinking water data.
-To improve accessibility, the State Water Board should assess the best data repository for the CEC data (e.g., California Integrated Water Quality System (CIWQS) and Geotracker) and then establish a protocol to review the data once they have been submitted. - High-Frequency data As the State Water Board develops potable reuse regulations, the Panel anticipates these facilities will generate and submit high-frequency data.
-The State Water Board should evaluate how to manage these large volumes of data and the best database to which the data should be submitted. - Source Control data A planned DDW project intends to investigate/define enhanced source control program criteria.
+To improve accessibility, the State Water Board should assess the best data repository for the CEC data (e.g., California Integrated Water Quality System (CIWQS) and Geotracker) and then establish a protocol to review the data once they have been submitted. - High-Frequency data As the State Water Board develops potable reuse regulations, the Panel anticipates these facilities will generate and submit highfrequency data.
+The State Water Board should evaluate how to manage these large volumes of data and the best database to which the data should be submitted (see discussion under QMRA). - Source Control data A planned DDW project intends to investigate/define enhanced source control program criteria.
 At the present time, the intent is that data collected, as part of the enhanced source control program, would be submitted as part of an annual report.
-However, given the potential nature of further source control monitoring criteria there is a significant likelihood that data submission will become electronic.
-10 - Non-targeted analysis (NTA) data As the current state of NTA data is largely qualitative, the intent is for these analyses to be submitted as a special report as a PDF file. - 3) Develop internal protocols for DDW staff review and response to CEC and bioanalytical data Section 8.4 of the Panel 2010 report (reproduced in Appendix B) and Chapters 4, 5, 6 and 7 of this report contain guidance on monitoring programs, review of data, and suggested responses to data collected.
-Based on the information provided, DDW staff should develop internal protocols for reviewing potable reuse raw source water and finished water data and develop protocols for appropriate responses.
-In addition to the overall data management noted above, DDW staff should also consider including in internal protocols a process for managing the review of and response to the potable reuse data, and utility actions. - 4) Develop internal protocols for DDW staff review and response to source control data DDW staff have currently scoped a project to define potential enhancements to conventional POTW based source control programs.
-To effectively review and respond to the new data generated from implementation of enhanced source control program requirements an internal protocol is needed. - 5) Develop internal protocols for DDW staff review and response to high-frequency operational monitoring data The State Water Board staff are currently scoping a grant to address several of the DPR Expert Panel recommendations.
-One of the grant projects will develop quantitative microbial risk assessment (QMRA) tools for DDW staff to review potable reuse projects (both at the permit application stage and at the operational stage).
-An element of the QMRA project includes developing tools to manage (i.e., storage and analysis) high-frequency data.
+However, given the potential nature of further source control monitoring criteria there is a significant likelihood that data submission will become electronic. - Non-targeted analysis (NTA) data As the current state of NTA data is largely qualitative, the intent is for these analyses to be submitted as a special report as a PDF file. - 3) Develop internal protocols for DDW staff review and response to CEC and bioanalytical data Section 8.4 of the Panel 2010 report (reproduced in Appendix B) and Chapters 4, 5, 6 and 7 of this report contain guidance on monitoring programs, review of data, and suggested responses to data collected.
+Based on the information provided, DDW staff should develop internal protocols for reviewing potable reuse raw source water and finished water data (e.g., define the terms of non-compliance) and develop protocols for appropriate responses.
+In addition to the overall data management noted above, DDW staff should also consider including in internal protocols a process for managing the review of and response to the potable reuse data, and utility actions.